TMF Nederland: History

-In 1995 both went SBS 6 and Veronica started.
-Both channels claimed channel 6. blazed a fierce battle between the two stations, which eventually (unofficially) was won by SBS 6.
+In 1995 both went SBS6 and Veronica started.
+Both channels claimed channel 6. blazed a fierce battle between the two stations, which eventually (unofficially) was won by SBS6.
 Veronica therefore took 6 out of its logo and TMF turned in the autumn of 1995, the number 6, so that the channel TMF9 has been called.
 After the acquisition by MTV in 2002, the figure 9 from the logo disappeared The station was officially now just TMF.
 On August 2, 2005 9 came back into the TMF logo but kept the channel still officially called TMF.
 9 is probably a counterattack on the Discovery Channel, which was launched action a day earlier in Netherlands to put/get the channel on 9.
 Also TV Gelderland called to program its viewers the station on preset choice test 9.
 Later the station was drastically changed with a new style logos, commercials and programs.
 Here the 9 disappeared.

 In the beginning TMF's viewing figures were still very low, but within a few years the figures were higher than those of competitor MTV.
 Eventually TMF's success in Netherlands mean that also in Belgium, the United Kingdom and Australia a TMF channel was started.
 From these channels, the Belgian was the only TMF channel which still broadcast, this has also been shut down on November 1, 2015, and was replaced by Comedy Central.

 Because of the great success that had TMF took over in 2002 MTV Networks shares on TMF.
 TMF was from that moment an interactive music station (SMS-based games in video clips) with minimal presentation; almost all VJs and TMF programs were transferred to the (new) Dutch MTV.
 A policy change was instituted in 2003 and 2004, making a number of programs that were transferred to MTV in 2002, came back again on TMF, including Mental Theo on the Road, presented by Mental Theo, and the Top 40, presented by Jeroen Nieuwenhuize.
 Both programs, though, are from the tube removed because TMF wanted to get a younger and hipper character.